LooninS/webflyx/README.md

 - Merged feature branches into the main branch using both fast-forward and non-fast-forward merges.

 ### 3. Rebasing
-- Applied rebasing techniques to maintain a linear and readable commit history.
+- Used rebase to keep a clean, linear commit history.
-- Gained practical understanding of the differences between `merge` and `rebase`.
+- Understood the difference between `merge` and `rebase`.

 ### 4. Reset and Revert
-- Learned to use `git reset` to move HEAD and preserve changes in the working directory.
-- Practiced `git revert` to safely undo changes in the commit history.
+- Learned how to reset to a previous commit while keeping changes using `git reset --soft` & `git reset --hard`
 ### 5. Remote Repositories and GitHub
 - Distinguished between local and remote repositories.
 - Pushed commits to and pulled updates from a remote GitHub repository.